IanFinlayson/exploring-cs/chapter01.md

     Mark: Yes.
 ```

-In this case, Sofia solved the problem by eventually guessing Mark\'s
+In this case, Sofia solved the problem by eventually guessing Mark's
 number.
-Now we\'ll consider writing an algorithm which will always solve
+Now we'll consider writing an algorithm which will always solve
 the game, no matter what number Mark picks.

 Sofia tried numbers in a sort of random order until she hit on the right
 one.
-Most people would do this, but it isn\'t really necessary.
+Most people would do this, but it isn't really necessary.
 Instead
 we could just start at 1, and then guess 2, and then 3 and so on until
 we get the right number.
-So this particular algorithm won\'t solve the
+So this particular algorithm won't solve the
-problem the same way a person might, but that\'s OK.
+problem the same way a person might, but that's OK.
 An algorithm for
 doing this could be written as:

 **Algorithm 1**